I have 3 amazing sons, Richard aged 6, Ashley 3 and James 1.

 At the beginning of 2011 the worst happened, tragically my husband was diagnosed with terminal cancer and he died only a couple of months later.

 The life insurance payout I received was like a ray of light in an otherwise heartbreaking time; it made a big difference.
-It enabled me clear the mortgage straight away and meant that I didn't need to worry about making any future payments.
+It enabled me to clear the mortgage straight away and meant that I didn't need to worry about making any future payments.

 Since then I've sold the old house & bought a beautiful little cottage; I use the cash from the payout to provide me with a small income.